-In keeping with the bylaws of the Commission, the 5-year Capital Improvements Program (CIP) identifies capital expenditures totaling \$62.025 million for the fiscal year periods 2022-2026.
+In keeping with the bylaws of the Commission, the 5-year Capital Improvements Program (CIP) identifies capital expenditures totaling \$72.425 million for the fiscal year periods 2023-2027.
 Expenditures are divided into two categories: water unit projects and sewer unit projects.
-The budgeted cost breakdown between categories is as follows: water unit projects - \$52.375 million, sewer unit projects - \$9.650 million.
+The budgeted cost breakdown between categories is as follows: water unit projects - \$61.775 million, sewer unit projects - \$10.650 million.
 These budgeted expenditures are outlined in further detail in the CIP.
-Funding Sources budgeted for the projects listed above are as follows: borrowings of \$28.5 million, rate revenues of \$10.0 million and cash reserves of \$23.525 million.
+Anticipated funding sources budgeted for the projects listed above are as follows: borrowings of \$42.5 million, cash reserves of \$19.589 million, rate revenues of \$10.0 million, and \$336 thousand in grants.